How to Auto-Mount VHD or VHDX File at Startup in Windows 10, 8.1, & 7?

 • Enter to access the command-line disk partitioning utility.

-• You need to specify the location of your vhd/vhdx file, before mounting or unmounting virtual disk.
+• You need to specify the location of your vhd/vhdx file, before mounting or unmounting the virtual disk.
 Next, type the following command and press Enter: choose vdisk file=”[location of vhd]”

 • Now, you can mount or mount your VHD/VHDX file using the below commands: